 - It’s a hell of a thing when your Mother is diagnosed with Stage 4 lung cancer, and her hip breaks two days later because the lung cancer had already spread to and wasted her hip and leg bones

-- It’s a hell of a thing to hold your Mother’s hand in the hospital, to try to comfort her, as she cries out in agony from unsuccessful surgery meant to mitigate the pain of her bone cancer
+- It’s a hell of a thing to hold your Mother’s hand in the hospital, to try to comfort her, as she cries out in agony from the unsuccessful hip surgery meant to mitigate the pain of her bone cancer

 - It's a hell of a thing to cancel all your plans, and to relocate to another state for 3 months, to help take care of your stricken Mother.
 Yet, you had this easy.
 Your sister has been doing this for about 8 months